 An accent wall can add depth to the bedroom.
 Going with a dark, deep color will make the space appear larger.
 This is a great visual trick to use to maximize a small space.

-Depending on your budget and your teen’s level of activity, you might want to consider revamping the floors.
+Depending on your budget and your teen’s level of activity, you might want to consider revamping the floors for the teen boy.
 Over the years, busy growing boys can easily track in a lot of dirt.

 Stains from mud and spilled drinks can take on a life of their own especially when they’re left to fester.
 If the floors are starting to look like a mess but carpet isn’t an option, consider painting the floor.